unistbig/metapro/README.md

 ## Installation
 <b> Prerequisites </b><br>
 1. JAVA : If not installed yet, please install it first.
-Download: Download: <a href="https://www.java.com/en/">https://www.java.com/en/</a><br>
+Download: <a href="https://www.java.com/en/">https://www.java.com/en/</a><br>
 2. Rtools (for Windows): Rtools are required for Windows users.
 Download: <a href="https://cran.r-project.org/bin/windows/Rtools/">https://cran.r-project.org/bin/windows/Rtools/</a><br>

 After all prerequisites are installed, open R and install the <i>metapro</i> package by typing